 It had seemed fitting when he started.
 That it was considered out-of-bounds to the rest of the village also meant there was less chance he'd be interrupted.
 This was too important for that.
 Besides, there was also that stone Itachi had told him about.
 Sasuke had every intention of reading whatever secret it held the moment he had his Sharingan under control.

 If he ever did, anyway.
 He grit his teeth in frustration.
 He'd been at it for most of the day already, trying to brute force chakra to his eyes in an attempt to activate them.
 All he'd accomplished was making them ache from overpressure, so he stopped that before something unfortunate happened.
-Then he'd tried modulating the flow, or using his fire element, or reversing the flow, or...
+Then he'd tried modulating the flow, or sending chakra while using a katon technique, or reversing the flow, or...

 He sighed, slumping back against the wall of the room he was using.